London: Early modern

 During the Tudor period the Reformation produced a gradual shift to Protestantism.
-Much of London property passed from church to private ownership, which accelerated trade and business in the city.
-In 1475, the Hanseatic League set up a main trading base (kontor) of England in London, called the Stalhof or Steelyard.
+Much property in London passed from church to private ownership, which accelerated trade and business in the city.
+In 1475 the Hanseatic League set up a main trading base (kontor) of England in London, called the Stalhof or Steelyard.
 It remained until 1853, when the Hanseatic cities of Lübeck, Bremen and Hamburg sold the property to South Eastern Railway.
-Woollen cloth was shipped undyed and undressed from 14th/15th century London to the nearby shores of the Low Countries, where it was considered indispensable.
+Woollen cloth was shipped undyed and undressed from 14th- and 15th-century London to the nearby shores of the Low Countries.

-Yet English maritime enterprise hardly reached beyond the seas of north-west Europe.
-The commercial route to Italy and the Mediterranean was normally through Antwerp and over the Alps; any ships passing through the Strait of Gibraltar to or from England were likely to be Italian or Ragusan.
+Yet English maritime enterprise hardly reached beyond the seas of northwestern Europe.
+The commercial route to the Italian peninsula and the Mediterranean Sea was normally through Antwerp and over the Alps; any ships passing through the Strait of Gibraltar to or from England were likely to be Italian or Ragusan.
 The reopening of the Netherlands to English shipping in January 1565 spurred a burst of commercial activity.
 The Royal Exchange was founded.
 Mercantilism grew and monopoly traders such as the East India Company were founded as trade expanded to the New World.
 London became the main North Sea port, with migrants arriving from England and abroad.
 The population rose from about 50,000 in 1530 to about 225,000 in 1605.

-In the 16th century, William Shakespeare and his contemporaries lived in London during English Renaissance theatre.
+In the 16th century the poet and playwright William Shakespeare and his contemporaries lived in London during English Renaissance theatre.
 Shakespeare's Globe Theatre was constructed in 1599 in Southwark.
-Stage performances came to a halt in London when Puritan authorities shut down the theatres in the 1640s and 1650s.
+Stage performances came to a halt in London when Puritan authorities shut down the theatres in the 1640s.
 The ban on theatre was lifted during the Restoration in 1660, and London's oldest operating theatre, Drury Lane, opened in 1663 in what is now the West End theatre district.

 By the end of the Tudor period in 1603, London was still compact.
 There was an assassination attempt on James I in Westminster, in the Gunpowder Plot of 5 November 1605.

-In 1637, the government of Charles I attempted to reform administration in the London area.
+In 1637 the government of Charles I attempted to reform administration in the London area.
 This called for the Corporation of the city to extend its jurisdiction and administration over expanding areas around the city.
-Fearing an attempt by the Crown to diminish the Liberties of London, coupled with a lack of interest in administering these additional areas or concern by city guilds of having to share power, caused the Corporation's "The Great Refusal", a decision which largely continues to account for the unique governmental status of the City.
+Fearing an attempt by the Crown to diminish the Liberties of London, coupled with a lack of interest in administering these additional areas or concern by city guilds of having to share power, caused the Corporation's "The Great Refusal", a decision which largely continues to account for the unique governmental status of the City of London.